Special Vehicles in MarylandCompare Car Insurance Quotes in 3 Steps

 Office Trailers and Mobile Homes

 However, you can title the trailer if you'd like.
 Currently, all you need to pay is the State Retail Sales Tax.
-You can pay this tax by visiting the State Office Building at 301 West Preston Street, Baltimore, MD 21201.

 If you're handy enough to make your own trailer, you can register and title it with title application.
 You will have to provide two photos of the trailer from the side and from the rear.
 If MVA approves your application, you'll receive a Vehicle Identification Number (VIN) for the trailer.